NicoleJackson89/pp4-recipe-share/README.md

 - Full CRUD is available on the recipe posts and comments to the admin.

 ## Design (UX)
-Recipe Share was designed to have a welcoming easy to navigate and easy to understand layout.
-Natural earthy colors were used to allow the recipe post images to stand out and invite the users in.
+Recipe Share was designed to have a welcoming, easy to navigate and easy to understand layout.
+Natural earthy colours were used to allow the recipe post images to stand out and invite the users in.
 Nine recipe posts were made available on each page with the option to add a recipe to logged in users on the hero image on the home page.
-Social media links are available to each page for users to be redirected if they wished to see more about the Recipe Share webpage.
+Social media links are available to each page for users to be redirected if they wish to see more about the Recipe Share webpage.

-### Color Scheme
+### Colour Scheme

 ![Color Scheme](./assets/docs/coolers.png)